Nevah5/m324-devops/README.md

 You can checkout the pipeline in [./.github/workflows/cicd-pipeline.yaml](./.github/workflows/cicd-pipeline.yaml).

+> [!NOTE]
+> This workflow contains an automatic versioning script.
+It will increment the patch version on the develop branch and the minor version on the main branch.

+I've copied the versioning workflow from one of my private projects, but the whole pipeline is self-made.

+You can always argue on what is the best way to version your software.
+In my case I decided to use the [Semantic Versioning](https://semver.org/) scheme.

 ## Public runner pricing

 [The wiki](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions) states, that you get 2'000 free minutes of GitHub Actions per month.
 If you upgrade to Pro, you can use Actions in private repositories as well and get 3'000 minutes.